shipsing/podman-desktop/website/tutorial/managing-your-application-resources.md

 ![pod actions](img/pods-actions.png)

 1. View the status of each container by hovering over it in the _CONTAINERS_ column.
 The status can be `Running`, `Created`, `Exited`, or `Waiting`.
-2. Create a pod from a Kubernetes YAML file using the **Play Kubernetes YAML** button.
+2. Create a pod from a Kubernetes YAML file using the **Podman Kube Play** button.
 3. Use the overflow menu to:
    - _Kubernetes action_: Generate and view configuration for a Kubernetes pod.
    - _Kubernetes action_: Deploy a pod to a Kubernetes cluster.